モロッコ

 • Breakfast

-• Private Car Transfer We will pick you up at the hotel and head to Fez.
+• Private car transfer You will be picked up at the hotel and driven to Fez.

-• Fez Tourism Fez is the oldest imperial city in Morocco and one of the most interesting and exciting places.
-It has the most well-preserved medina in the Arab world, remaining largely untouched since its founding over 1000 years ago.
-Known as the cultural capital, Fez consists of three areas: Fez el-Bali (the old city), Fez el-Jdid (the new city), and the modern Ville Nouvelle influenced by the French colonial era.
+• Fez sightseeing Fez is Morocco's oldest capital and one of the most fascinating and stimulating places.
+It has a medina that is the most fully preserved in the Arab world and has remained largely unchanged since its founding over 1,000 years ago.
+Considered the cultural capital, Fez is made up of three areas: Fez el-Bali (the old medina), Fez el-Jedid (the new medina), and the modern Ville Nouvelle influenced by the French colonial era.

-Meet with your guide and spend half a day walking through the narrow streets of the medina, learning about its history and culture.
+Meet your guide and spend a half day walking the narrow streets of the medina while learning about its history and culture.

-Start here and proceed along the main street, Talaa Kebira.
-Pay attention to the architectural styles influenced by Spain and Tunisia as you pass through shops and souks (markets).
+Start here and proceed along the main street, Tala'a Kebira.
+Notice architectural influences from Spain and Tunisia as you pass shops and souks (markets).

-One of the most unique sights in the old medina is the Chouara Tannery, which is particularly famous.
-Climbing to the rooftop of a nearby leather goods shop, you can overlook the stone dyeing vats from the 11th century and watch artisans working with techniques that have been used for centuries.
+One of the most unique sights in the old medina is the Chouara Tannery.
+Climb to the rooftop of a nearby leather shop to view the 11th-century stone dyeing vats and craftsmen working with techniques used for centuries.

 Al-Attarine Madrasa

-Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, characterized by intricate zellij (tile decoration).
+Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, noted for its intricate zellij (tilework).

 Al-Qarawiyyin University

-Adjacent to this university, one of the oldest operating universities in the world, is the Al-Qarawiyyin Mosque (established in 859), which is not accessible to non-Muslims, but glimpses of the interior decorations can be seen from certain locations.
+One of the world's oldest continuously operating universities; the adjacent Al-Qarawiyyin Mosque (founded in 859) is not open to non-Muslims, but you can glimpse its interior decorations from certain viewpoints.
 [English Guide]

 • Attachment Image from Itinerary Row: 67551 Attachment Image from Itinerary Row: 67551 Attachment Image from Itinerary Row: 67551